Original Date AnnouncedDecember 11, 2020

 Preliminary Injunction - Jan.
 8, 2021

 In Pangea Legal Services v.
 DHS, N.D.
 Cal.
 No. 3:20-cv-9253 and Human Rights First v.
 Wolf, D.D.C.
-1:20-cv-3764., the District Court of the Northern District of California issued a preliminary injunction enjoining DHS from “implementing, enforcing, or applying" the rule or any related policies or procedures - including the Policy Memorandum entitled Guidance Regarding New Regulations Governing Procedures for Asylum and Withholding of Removal and Credible Fear Reviews issued by the Department of Justice on December 11, 2020.
+1:20-cv-3764., the U.S. District Court for the Northern District of California issued a preliminary injunction enjoining DHS from “implementing, enforcing, or applying" the rule or any related policies or procedures - including the Policy Memorandum entitled Guidance Regarding New Regulations Governing Procedures for Asylum and Withholding of Removal and Credible Fear Reviews issued by the Department of Justice on December 11, 2020.

 **Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**View Document